 How to Bookmark a Web Page on Your Android Tablet

 Need to remember a favorite website?
-For heaven’s sake, don’t turn down the corner of your Android tablet!
+For heaven’s sake, don’t fold down the corner of your Android tablet!
 Instead, just create a bookmark for that site.
-It’s cinchy: Touch the Favorite icon to the right of the Address box.
-Tap that icon, and you see the Add Bookmark window.
+It’s cinchy: Touch the Favorite icon near the Address box.
+Tap that icon and you see the Add Bookmark window.

-Edit the name to something shorter, especially if the web page’s title is long.
+You can edit the name to something shorter, especially if the web page’s title is long.
 Shorter names look better in the Bookmarks window.
-Touch the Save or OK button to create the bookmark.
+Touch the Save button or OK button to create the bookmark.

 After the bookmark is set, it appears in the list of bookmarks.
-To see the bookmark list in the Chrome app, touch the Menu icon and choose the Bookmarks command.
-Chrome has three categories for bookmarks: Desktop Bookmarks, Other Bookmarks, and Mobile Bookmarks.
+To see the bookmark list in the Chrome app, touch the Action Overflow or Menu icon and choose the Bookmarks command.
+Chrome has three categories of bookmarks: Desktop Bookmarks, Other Bookmarks, and Mobile Bookmarks.
 (You choose the category from the Add Bookmark window.)

-The Desktop Bookmarks folder contains any bookmarks you’ve used on the desktop version of Chrome, which is a handy way to import your computer’s bookmarks.
-That information is coordinated with your Android tablet courtesy of your Google account.
+The Desktop Bookmarks folder contains any bookmarks you’ve used in the desktop version of Chrome, which is a handy way to import your computer’s bookmarks.
+That information is coordinated with your Android tablet, courtesy of your Google account.

 Remove a bookmark by long-pressing its entry in the Bookmarks list.
-Choose the command Delete Bookmark.
+Choose the Delete Bookmark command.